swami-h2020-eu/test/README.md

 ## Documentation

-The documentation is available at https://swami-h2020-eu.github.io/test/contents.html
+The documentation is available at https://swami-h2020-eu.github.io/test/contents.htmlç

+It includes API reference, brief descriptions of the model, examples and compilation instructions

 ## How to use